 Dean Paul Gibson/Program Director and Instructor

-Other select acting credits include: Vigil and The Drowsy Chaperone for Theatre Calgary, Little Mercy’s First Murder and The Family Way for Touchstone Theatre, the Ruby Slippers Theatre and Pi Theatre coproduction of Shopping and F**king, original Tailor in The Overcoat at Vancouver Playhouse, where he also performed in Romeo and Juliet, The Dead Reckoning, The Music Man, The Rise and Fall of Little Voice, Stones in His Pockets (Belfry Theatre), Humble Boy (also at Tarragon Theatre and the National Arts Centre), and A Christmas Carol, Green Thumb Theatre’s award-winning production of Problem Child.
+As an actor, Dean’s credits include: Otto in The Shoplifters for the Arts Club, David (and others) in The Full Light of Day for Electric Company, Tom Sergeant in Skylight for Theatre Calgary, Warwick in Saint Joan for the Arts Club, Andrew Undershaft in Major Barbara for an A.C.T/TC co-production, The Bartender in Tosca Café—another A.C.T/ TC co-pro, Patrick Flanagan in Jitters at the Belfry, Falstaff for Bard on the Beach, Vigil and The Drowsy Chaperone for Theatre Calgary, Little Mercy’s First Murder and The Family Way for Touchstone Theatre, the Ruby Slippers Theatre and Pi Theatre coproduction of Shopping and F**king, the original ‘Tailor’ in The Overcoat at Vancouver Playhouse, where he also performed in Romeo and Juliet, The Dead Reckoning, The Music Man, Little Voice, Stones in His Pockets, Humble Boy (also at Tarragon Theatre and the National Arts Centre), and A Christmas Carol and Problem Child (Green Thumb Theatre).

 Scott Bellis/Head Instructor

-Scott is a founding member and Artistic Associate at Bard on the Beach Shakespeare Festival, where he has played many roles including Hamlet, Petruchio, Brutus, Bottom, Friar Laurence, Henry the Fifth, and King John in over three dozen productions there.
-His directing credits include Twelfth Night (Carousel Theatre), The Black Bonspiel of Wullie MacCrimmon (Persephone Theatre), Richard III, Julius Caesar, and A Midsummer Night’s Dream (Studio 58) and Antony and Cleopatra, Comedy of Errors, and Two Gentlemen of Verona (Bard on the Beach).
+Scott is best known as a founding company member and Artistic Associate at Bard on the Beach Shakespeare Festival, where he has played many roles including Hamlet, Henry the Fifth, and King John in over 40 productions there since 1990.
+His directing credits include Twelfth Night (Carousel Theatre), The Piano Teacher (remount, Arts Club), Red Birds (Solo Collective) The Black Bonspiel of Wullie MacCrimmon (Persephone Theatre), Richard III, Julius Caesar, and A Midsummer Night’s Dream (Studio 58) and Antony and Cleopatra, Comedy of Errors, and Two Gentlemen of Verona (Bard on the Beach).

 Jillian Fargey/Guest Instructor